-Georgina is currently on the MA Writing for Stage and Broadcast Media degree at the Royal Central School of Speech and Drama.
+Georgina recently completed the MA Writing for Stage and Broadcast Media degree at the Royal Central School of Speech and Drama.
 She is a candidate member of the Writer's Guild of Great Britain (WGGB).

 Georgina's debut play, LOVESICK, was first performed at the White Bear Theatre in October 2020, directed by Helen Tennison.

 In 2021, LOVESICK was performed in a new version at the Hen and Chickens Theatre and the Hope Theatre, directed by Marlie Haco.

 ★★★★★ - The Reviews Hub